Generic name: dexrazoxane [ dex-ray-ZOX-ane ]

 Totect side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Totect: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
-Tell your doctor at once if you have any of these serious side effects:
+Get emergency medical help if you have signs of an allergic reaction to Totect: hives; difficult breathing; feeling light-headed; swelling of your face, lips, tongue, or throat.

 bruising, swelling, warmth, redness, oozing, or bleeding of any surgical incision.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Tell your doctor about all your other medicines, especially:

 dimethyl sulfoxide (DMSO).

 This list is not complete.
 Other drugs may interact with dexrazoxane, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible drug interactions are listed here.